Christopher M. McNally

 Mr. McNally is a proud graduate of Loyola Blakefield High School in Towson.
 Mr. McNally is also a graduate of Franklin & Marshall College (B.A.
 1996) and the University of Baltimore School of Law (J.D., 1999).
 Mr. McNally was admitted to the Maryland State Bar in 1999 and the United States District Court for the District of Maryland in 2000.

 Following graduation, Mr. McNally clerked for the Honorable John Carroll Byrnes in the Circuit Court for Baltimore City and spent four years working in the defense of legal and medical/nursing professionals in malpractice litigation at Eccleston and Wolf prior to joining the Bodie Firm.
-Mr. McNally is a member of HFAM, The Beacon Institute, Baltimore County Bar Association, Maryland State Bar Association, Maryland Multi-Housing Association and the Defense Research Institute (DRI).
+Mr. McNally is a member of HFAM, The Beacon Institute, Baltimore County Bar Association, Maryland State Bar Association, the Women’s Bar Association and the Defense Research Institute (DRI).

-- Mr. McNally was recognized as a “Super Lawyer” in the area of civil defense litigation for 2015.
+- Mr. McNally was recognized as a SuperLawyer® from 2015 - present.
 Only 5% of attorneys in Maryland receive this honor

 Recent/Upcoming Presentations and Scholarly Writings: